MicrosoftDocs/fabric-docs/docs/real-time-intelligence/data-activator/activator-tutorial.md

 1. Lastly, scroll down to **Action**.
 Our rule sends a Teams message if the condition is met.

 We created an [!INCLUDE [fabric-activator](../includes/fabric-activator.md)] rule.
-The rule is running against the **Package delivery events** event stream.
+The rule is running against the **Package delivery events** eventstream.
 The rule looks for packages that have medicine and checks to see if the temperature has become greater than 50 degrees.
 When the temperature becomes greater than 50 degrees, a Teams message is sent.

 Look at the other rules to learn how they work.